 i.e. if you began participating September 1, 2003 in a nonhazardous position until September 30, 2008 (5 years x $13.78 = $68.90), and then began participating October 1, 2008 in a hazardous position, and retired effective November 1, 2013 (5 years x $20.68= $103.40), you will receive $172.30 per month towards health insurance premiums ($68.90 + $103.40 = $172.30).

 If you have a partial year of hazardous service and a partial year of nonhazardous service, they can be combined to equal a full year, you will receive 1 year of non-hazardous service.

-If you are receiving a monthly retirement benefit, that qualifies you to receive a Health Insurance Percentage contribution and also receiving a monthly retirement benefit that qualifies you to receive a Health Insurance Dollar contribution, please contact the Retirement office for help calculating your cost.
+If you are receiving a monthly retirement benefit, that qualifies you to receive a Health Insurance Percentage contribution and also receiving a monthly retirement benefit that qualifies you to receive a Health Insurance Dollar contribution, please contact the Pensions Authority office for help calculating your cost.

 How to Calculate your insurance cost if your participation date is after 7/1/2003